 There are currently 250 students in the program.

 In addition to being admitted to CU Denver, we do require a Secondary Film & Television Application in order for students to be admitted to our program.
-All of the Film & Television Department application information can be found on the F&TV Apply Page.
+All of the Film & Television Department application information can be found on the How to Apply page.

 Visual Arts Department Questions